 Exposome Geocoder – Input Preparation and Usage Guide

-Note: This toolkit does not require or share any Protected Health Information (PHI).
+Note: This toolkit does not share any Protected Health Information (PHI).

-This repository provides a reproducible workflow to geocode patient location data and link the resulting Census Tract (FIPS 11-digit) identifiers with Exposome datasets for environmental exposure analysis.
+This repository provides a reproducible workflow to geocode patient location data (Phase 1) and link the resulting coordinates with exposome datasets (Phase 2).
+This workflow ensures that sensitive address data remains local while generating standardized exposure metrics to be shared to central server without identifiers.

 Demo video Watch here